 In the consumer protection practice area, student attorneys protect clients from abusive and unfair sales practices, including fraudulent home sales and repairs, auto repossessions, wrongful evictions and debt collection.
 Student attorneys represent clients in state district, probate and municipal and federal court.
 Faculty: Clinical Professor of Law Genevieve Hébert Fajardo

-The Civil Justice Clinic is open to second- and third-year students, with preference given to students with 45 or more credit hours (the credit hour requirement for a Student Bar Card).
-Students may apply for the two semester Fall-Spring course, which covers multiple subject areas.
+The Civil Justice Clinics are open to second- and third-year students, with preference given to students with 45 or more credit hours (the credit hour requirement for a Student Bar Card).

 The Criminal Justice Clinic provides students who enroll in the for-credit course with the opportunity to gain substantive knowledge and practical legal skills by representing income-qualified clients — juveniles and adults — who are charged with criminal offenses ranging from misdemeanors to capital offenses.

 Some of the types of cases students handle include:

 Students represent individuals in jury trials, contested motions and plea negotiations.
 Students also participate in appellate brief writing and oral arguments before the Fourth Courts of Appeals, the Texas Court of Criminal Appeals and even the Fifth Circuit Court of Appeals in New Orleans.
 Within the Criminal Justice Clinic, students have an opportunity to challenge wrongful convictions through the writ of habeas corpus process.

 A Texas State Student Bar practice card is necessary to participate in the representation of clients in court in Texas.
 Students with at least 45 hours of legal study completed at the start of the clinical program are eligible to participate.

 The clinic experience includes weekly classes on Texas criminal procedure, the rules of evidence, professional responsibility, as well as practical advice.